kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 ---
-title: 'I Built a Browser Engine in Swift.
-But Why?'
+title: "I Built a Browser Engine in Swift.
+Here's Why."
 pubDate: 2026-03-31
 description: 'In short is curiosity.
 For long reason read the post.'
 author: 'Kresna Satya'